How to help your child find a career

 If your child is struggling to choose a career, our agony aunt Mary Fenwick is here to help..

 For many teens and young adults, the idea of jumping into work after finishing education can be overwhelming.
-As parents, it can be tricky to know how to help your child find their way in the career world.
+And as parents, despite how much we want to help, it can be tricky to know how to help your child find their way in the career world.
 After all, it’s been a long time since we were in their shoes.

 Our agony aunt, Mary Fenwick, is here to help one reader who is unsure on how to help her 25-year-old daughter find a career after studying abroad for two years…